Rehasree/zcoinsFinal/README.md

 ## Payments API

 ### Fund Transfers API
-We use the funds API to transfer Z-coins from one user to another.
-When a user enters the mobile number of another user and sends him some coins, this API will be used.
+We use the funds API to add/withdraw money from a user.
+Zeta has provided us with the details of an account with some balance in it.
+Whenever a user tries to add money into his wallet, money from this account will be transfered into the user account.
+And when he tries to withdraw the money from his wallet, they will be added back to the same account that Zeta has provided us.
+Right now it uses a single account that Zeta has provided, but it can be extended to connect directly to the user's personal bank account in real-world applicaion.